SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 #### Status

-1. Blue = The entry would always be present in the prompt.
+1. 🔵 (Blue Circle) = The entry would always be present in the prompt.
-2. Green = The entry will be triggered only in the presence of the keyword.
+2. 🟢 (Green Circle) = The entry will be triggered only in the presence of the keyword.
-3. Red Cross = Entry is disabled.
+3. ❌ (Red Cross) = Entry is disabled.

 #### Optional Filter